emnify/product-docs/docs/glossary.md

 ## eSIM
 _Embedded SIM_

-Because of the "e" (for *embedded*) in its name, *eSIM* is sometimes incorrectly used for referring to the MFF2 physical form factor of an [eUICC](#euicc) chip that is designed to be permanently surface-mounted inside a device.
+Because of the "e" (for *embedded*) in its name, *eSIM* is sometimes incorrectly used for referring to the MFF2 physical form factor of an [eUICC](#euicc) chip that's designed to be permanently surface-mounted inside a device.
-Within the IoT industry, *eSIM* refers to the entire solution that is comprised of an eUICC-equipped [SIM](#sim) along with the software platform for [OTA provisioning](#ota-provisioning).
+Within the IoT industry, *eSIM* refers to the entire solution that's comprised of an eUICC-equipped [SIM](#sim) along with the software platform for [OTA provisioning](#ota-provisioning).
-Although eSIMs can be embedded directly in a device, they are also manufactured as pluggable SIM cards.
+Although eSIMs can be embedded directly in a device, they're also manufactured as pluggable SIM cards.
 The [emnify eSIM](/services/global-iot-sim) has capabilities not available with other eSIMs.

 ## eUICC